What is Gopher for Chrome/Premium?

 Session data: Gopher for Chrome uses the Admin console’s data to report the Chromebook metadata in a readable format.
 The most recent user metadata is captured on logout on the Chromebooks.
 This data is only retrievable if you are allowing local user data to remain on the device.
 To check this setting, go to Devices > Chrome > Settings > Devices then click the User Data section.

 If you are blocking Marketplace apps, you will have to update your setting to at least allow the apps that are on the allow list.
-You can change this setting in Apps > Marketplace Apps > Manage.
+You can change this setting under Apps > Google Workspace Marketplace apps > Settings > Manage access to app.
 See this article for further information.

 Setting up delegated users

 Non-Super Admins can use Gopher for Chrome if they have the appropriate Admin Role assigned to them.
 Check out this article to learn how to set them up.

 Once on the allow list, you can open up a new sheet and install Gopher for Chrome by going to Extensions > Add-ons > Get Add-ons.
 Once the Google Workspace Marketplace window launches, search for Gopher for Chrome, then select Install.

 Installing Gopher Buddy (Premium license req.)